chrisnguyenhi/AlexMalixCollection/README.md

 ![BunbukuShredded](BunbukuShredded.jpg) <br>

 <br><br>
-### The seller acknowledge the damage on the top for additional images so I provided them in the B2 and B3 folders
+### The seller acknowledged the damage on the top for additional images so I provided them in the B2 and B3 folders
 ![SellingInteraction](SellingInteraction.png) <br>